SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-started-sql-snowflake.md

 <iframe src="https://fast.wistia.net/embed/iframe/9r86rl0lbz?videoFoam=true" title="Edit Code Video" allow="autoplay; fullscreen" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" msallowfullscreen width="100%" height="100%"></iframe>
 </div></div>
 <script src="https://fast.wistia.net/assets/external/E-v1.js" async></script>
 This is a big time saver!
+The **Explain** documentation will be committed to your repository.
 Once you've defined the model, interactively tested, and you'd like to integrate your work with your team, it's time to Commit your changes to Git.

 ### 6.2 Integration